shresthagrawal/shresthagrawal.github.io/_posts/2018-09-01-BlockChainBasedEpidemicMitigation.markdown

 title: "Quantification and Mitigation of Epidemic using Deep-Learning on Distributed Peer to Peer Network"
 layout: post
 date: 2018-09-01 10:10
 tag:
 - epidemic
 - machinlearning
 - blockchain
 - research
 image:
 headerImage: false
 projects: true
 hidden: true
 description: "Quantification and Mitigation of Epidemic using Deep-Learning on Distributed Peer to Peer Network"
 category: Project
 author: Shresth
 externalLink: false
 ---

-***this project is not Implemented yet its just one of my vague ideas that I wish to work on!!***
+***this project is not Implemented yet its just one of my cool ideas that I wish to work on!!***

 Contagious Diseases are the deadliest killers, and there exists no pre-eminent approaches to predict, quantify and mitigate them.
 Existing mathematical models miserably fail on the real world due to their rigidity